Fall of Tripoli (1289): Context

-The siege
+Siege

 Qalawun started the siege of Tripoli in March 1289, arriving with a sizable army and large catapults.
 In response, Tripoli's Commune and nobles gave supreme authority to Lucia.
 In the harbor at the time, there were four Genoese galleys, two Venetian galleys, and a few small boats, some of them Pisan.
 Reinforcements were sent to Tripoli by the Knights Templar, who sent a force under Geoffroy de Vandac, and the Hospitallers sent a force under Matthew of Clermont.
 A French regiment was sent from Acre under John of Grailly.
 King Henry II of Cyprus sent his young brother Amalric with a company of knights and four galleys.
 Many non-combatants fled to Cyprus.

 The Mamluks fired their catapults, two towers soon crumbled under the bombardments, and the defenders hastily prepared to flee.
-The Mamluks overran the crumbling walls, and captured the city on April 26, marking the end of an uninterrupted Christian rule of 180 years, the longest of any of the major Frankish conquests in the Levant.
+The Mamluks overran the crumbling walls, and captured the city on 26 April, marking the end of an uninterrupted Christian rule of 180 years, the longest of any of the major Frankish conquests in the Levant.
 Lucia managed to flee to Cyprus, with two Marshals of the Orders and Almaric of Cyprus.
 The commander of the Temple Peter of Moncada was killed, as well as Bartholomew Embriaco.
 The population of the city was massacred, although many managed to escape by ship.
-Those who had taken refuge on the nearby island of Saint-Thomas were captured by the Mamluks on April 29.
+Those who had taken refuge on the nearby island of Saint-Thomas were captured by the Mamluks on 29 April.
 Women and children were taken as slaves, and 1200 prisoners were sent to Alexandria to work in the Sultan's new arsenal.

 Tripoli was razed to the ground, and Qalawun ordered a new Tripoli to be built on another spot, a few miles inland at the foot of Mount Pilgrim.
-Soon other nearby cities were also captured, such as Nephin and Le Boutron.
+Soon other nearby cities were also captured, such as Nephin (modern Enfeh) and Le Boutron (modern Batroun).
 Peter of Gibelet kept his lands around Gibelet (modern Byblos) for about 10 more years, in exchange for the payment of a tribute to the Sultan.